 Performance during a race or a GranFondo depends essentially on two factors:

 - The way you ride the event itself

 The first depends on the quality of your training plan and how well you follow it.
 For a training plan to be effective, it must take into account a host of personal, individual factors such as:

 The plan needs frequent adjustments as the weeks go by, as your strengths and weaknesses are revealed and your rate of progress becomes clear, and as unforeseen circumstances force changes in the plan.

 Doing this well requires time and expertise: hence the first part of a coach’s value to you.

-The second part of race performance is how well you ride the race itself.
+The second part of performance is how well you ride the event.
 Thousands of bike races have been won by riders that were not the strongest, but made the most of their abilities and the race conditions to beat faster riders.
 Our coaches at Alpine Cols are experienced competitors that understand this and will give you invaluable advice to help you pace better, place yourself better and judge the right moments to make your moves.

 Learning “race-smarts” from your coach could help you finish much higher up the order: this is the second part of the coach’s value to you.

 If you engage a coach, you are likely not only to improve faster but also to reach a higher level than would otherwise be the case.
 Only you can judge how much this is worth to you!